FarmData2/temp-spike/INSTALL.md

    - The maintainer will use a squash merge commit message with a conventional commit message.
      - valid types are: build, chore, ci, docs, feat, fix, perf, refactor, style, test
      - valid scopes are: (fd2), (examples), (school)
+     - If a change to farm_fd2 modifies the module it must have type fix or feat.
-     - If the conventional commit message has a type of fix or feat and a scope of (fd2) then:
+       - If the commit message has a scope of (fd2) and a type of fix or feat then:
          - The merge will create a pre-release `vX.Y.Z-development.n`
            - X.Y.Z is the semantic version of the next release if it were created at the moment.
            - n is a sequence number for pre-releases with the same semantic version number.

 ## Creating a GitHub Release of the farm_fd2 Module